ButzYung/SystemAnimatorOnline/readme.md

 System Animator was originally a desktop gadget project, born more than 10 years ago.
 The latest version, System Animator Online, is a major version advancement with focus on working as a web app instead of being just a desktop gadget.
 It fully supports MikuMikuDance (MMD) models and motions, as well as the latest VRM models and FBX/BVH motions, to create an immersive 3D environment.

-It's hard to describe what System Animator Online can do in a few words.
-From a simple animated CPU meter to an interactive 3D music visualizer, a simple AR gadget on your phone to a full-body motion tracking app on your PC, the possibility is endless.

-For more information about the desktop gadget version of System Animator, please visit the following page. https://www.animetheme.com/sidebar/
+Although the desktop gadget version of System Animator is somewhat obsolete now, you can still visit its website to know more about it. https://www.animetheme.com/sidebar/

 ### 📖Background Story